 Duplicate laws. - Laws 1998, ch.
 8, § 19 and Laws 1998, ch.
-9, § 19 enacted identical new sections.
+9, § 19 enact identical provisions of law.
+Both versions are compiled at this location.

-The 2007 amendment, effective June 15, 2007, changed the program from a "pilot project" to a wage subsidy program based on availability of federal and state funds and extended the time participating employers may receive a subsidy from six to twelve months; and eliminated provisions relating to food stamps and the extension of the subsidy for employers operating in areas that have a higher unemployment rate than the state average.
+The 2007 amendment, effective June 15, 2007, changes the program from a "pilot project" to a wage subsidy program based on availability of federal and state funds and extends the time participating employers may receive a subsidy from six to twelve months; and eliminates provisions relating to food stamps and the extension of the subsidy for employers operating in areas that have a higher unemployment rate than the state average.